cap-js-community/websocket/README.md

 The operation parameter structure can be either modelled according to the Cloud Event specification using the attributes as parameter names or mapped via annotations like `@websocket.cloudevent.<annotation>` or `@ws.cloudevent.<annotation>` to a Cloud Event compatible structure.

+The following annotations are respected:

+- **Operation level**:
+  - `@websocket.cloudevent.<attribute>: <value>`
+  - Type: `any` (according to Cloud Event JSON format)
+  - Provide static cloud event attribute value, according to cloud event specification
+- **Operation parameter level**:
+  - `@websocket.cloudevent.<attribute>`
+  - Type: `Boolean`
+  - Value from operation parameter for the annotated element is used as dynamic cloud event attribute value, according to cloud event attribute specification

 **Examples:**

 **Model Operation Parameters:**